strabot/docs/docs/Quick_Start.md

 <img align="right" alt="Octocat" width="300px" src="_media/octogamer.png" />

 Let's make a quick example of a Telegram bot using strabot.
 Let me present you our bot and friend called **Octogamer**: A specialist in games.
-You're gonna need to create a bot on Telegram, that is a pretty easy task using the @Botfather.
+You're gonna need to create a bot on Telegram, that is a pretty easy task using the [@Botfather](https://t.me/botfather).

-> If you don't know how to create, you can see the steps here: [Creating a new bot](https://core.telegram.org/bots#creating-a-new-bot)
+> If you don't know how to create a bot, you can see the steps here: [Creating a new bot](https://core.telegram.org/bots#creating-a-new-bot)

 Remember to get two important informations after create the bot:

 * Token
 * Username

-We're gonna need these two soon.
+We're gonna need both soon.

 ## Setting up the Manager